 Melissa will be joining the faculty of USC as a part-time lecturer for the Fall 2018/Spring 2019 academic year.
-This fall, she will be teaching 1st year undergraduate design studio and a visualization course.
+This year, she will be teaching 1st year undergraduate design studio and a visualization course.

 Shin Shin has been featured in Detour Detroit, a website and newsletter dedicated to Detroit architecture and culture.
 Read a little about the office and some of our recent work in Detroit here.
 Thank you for the interview and feature!

 “Somersault Terraces,” a proposal for affordable housing in London, is featured in a new publication from Archhive Books.
 The publication focuses on new ideas and platforms that are enabling people to own or purchase homes.
 Purchase your copy here!

 2019-06-20 Shin Shin will be closing out the LA Design Festival with Dopium LA, a one night only installation featuring our project “No Vacancy.”
 Stop by and check out the project along with several local artists, tickets available here.

 2019-06-06 Swing by and support the A+D Museum by purchasing one of Shin Shin’s “Retired Columns” from the Impermanent Collection, a curated space within the museum featuring a rotation of local artists and designers.
 “Retired Columns” are custom 3D printed vases inspired by the Japanese art of ikebana, also available for purchase here.